azat-co/practicalnode/chapter12/chapter12.md

 Why do this?
 Because, even if we lock dependency A in our `package.json`, most likely this module A has a wild card `*` or version range in its `package.json`.
 Therefore, our app might be exposed to unpleasant surprises when an update to the A module dependency breaks our system.

-One significant drawback is that binaries often need to be rebuilt on different targets (e.g., Mac OS X vs. Linux).
+One significant drawback is that binaries often need to be rebuilt on different targets (e.g., macOS vs. Linux).
 So, by skipping `$ npm install` and not checking binaries, development operations engineers have to use `$ npm rebuild` on targets.

 On the other hand, the same problem might be mitigated by using `$ npm shrinkwrap` ([official docs](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html)).
 This command creates `npm-shrinkwrap.json`, which has *every* subdependency listed/locked at the current version.
 Now, magically, `$ npm install` skips `package.json` and uses `npm-shrinkwrap.json` instead!